Crowdsourcing: Failure to attract contributions

 Crowdsourcing initiatives often fail to attract sufficient or beneficial contributions.
 The vast majority of crowdsourcing initiatives hardly attract contributions; an analysis of thousands of organizations' crowdsourcing initiatives illustrates that only the 90th percentile of initiatives attracts more than one contribution a month.
-While crowdsourcing initiatives may be effective in isolation, when faced with competition they mail fail to attract sufficient contributions.
+While crowdsourcing initiatives may be effective in isolation, when faced with competition they may fail to attract sufficient contributions.
 Nagaraj and Piezunka (2024) illustrate that OpenStreetMap struggled to attract contributions once Google Maps entered a country.

 Impact of crowdsourcing on product quality

 Crowdsourcing allows anyone to participate, allowing for many unqualified participants and resulting in large quantities of unusable contributions.
 Companies, or additional crowdworkers, then have to sort through the low-quality contributions.
 The task of sorting through crowdworkers' contributions, along with the necessary job of managing the crowd, requires companies to hire actual employees, thereby increasing management overhead.
 For example, susceptibility to faulty results can be caused by targeted, malicious work efforts.
 Since crowdworkers completing microtasks are paid per task, a financial incentive often causes workers to complete tasks quickly rather than well.
 Verifying responses is time-consuming, so employers often depend on having multiple workers complete the same task to correct errors.
 However, having each task completed multiple times increases time and monetary costs.
 Some companies, like CloudResearch, control data quality by repeatedly vetting crowdworkers to ensure they are paying attention and providing high-quality work.

 Crowdsourcing quality is also impacted by task design.
 Lukyanenko et al. argue that, the prevailing practice of modeling crowdsourcing data collection tasks in terms of fixed classes (options), unnecessarily restricts quality.
 Results demonstrate that information accuracy depends on the classes used to model domains, with participants providing more accurate information when classifying phenomena at a more general level (which is typically less useful to sponsor organizations, hence less common).
 Further, greater overall accuracy is expected when participants could provide free-form data compared to tasks in which they select from constrained choices.
 In behavioral science research, it is often recommended to include open-ended responses, in addition to other forms of attention checks, to assess data quality.

 Just as limiting, oftentimes there is not enough skills or expertise in the crowd to successfully accomplish the desired task.
 While this scenario does not affect "simple" tasks such as image labeling, it is particularly problematic for more complex tasks, such as engineering design or product validation.
 A comparison between the evaluation of business models from experts and an anonymous online crowd showed that an anonymous online crowd cannot evaluate business models to the same level as experts.
 In these cases, it may be difficult or even impossible to find qualified people in the crowd, as their responses represent only a small fraction of the workers compared to consistent, but incorrect crowd members.
 However, if the task is "intermediate" in its difficulty, estimating crowdworkers' skills and intentions and leveraging them for inferring true responses works well, albeit with an additional computation cost.